Shopify/function-examples/sample-apps/discount-functions-sample-app/README.md

 ## Installation

-1. `yarn deploy` from the app root.
+1. Run `yarn deploy` from the app root.
 This will allow you to create a new app, if needed.
-2. Rename the `.env.sample` file in `web/frontend` to `.env` and fill in the function UUIDs for each of your functions from the root `.env`
+2. Run `yarn dev` to start the local dev server.
-3. Run `yarn dev` to start the server
+3. Follow the output instructions to install your app.

 ## Developer resources